 Tuck in along a secluded beach on the shore of Lake Michigan when you visit Indiana Dunes National Lakeshore.
 Or drive to one of eight public beaches, most of which are open from 6 a.m. to 11 p.m., to have access to public restrooms and lifeguards.
 When toes turn pruney, tie on your hiking shoes and explore 50 miles of trail along 14 trail systems in the park.
 Don’t want to leave?
 Check in to one of the park’s 66 primitive campsites.

 Escape to the cool climate of Pennsylvania’s picturesque Pocono Mountains with a vacation in Jim Thorpe.
 The Victorian town rolls out stunning architecture dotted with museums and summer events that include live entertainment.
-Tucked in the Lehigh Gorge, the area serves up outdoor adventure that includes whitewater rafting, horseback riding and trails for biking and hiking.
+Tucked in the Lehigh Gorge, the area serves up outdoor adventures that include whitewater rafting, horseback riding and trails for biking and hiking.

-Beat the summer crowds when you visit Kauai in early June.
-Soak up Hawaiian sunshine on “the Garden Isle,” which is home to soaring cliffs, dazzling beaches and inland rainforests.
-June is one of the least-rainy months, making it an ideal time to explore the lush rainforest.
-Hike inland to Hali’i Falls, where you can take a swim or soar over the multi-tiered fall on a daring zip line.
+With this adventure, you can soak up Hawaiian sunshine on “the Garden Isle,” which is home to soaring cliffs, dazzling beaches and inland rainforests.
+June is one of the least rainy months, making it an ideal time to explore the lush rainforest.
+Hike inland to Hali’i Falls, where you can take a swim or soar over the multitiered fall on a daring zip line.

 Colorful buildings along its raised waterfront and the most extensive collection of totem poles in Alaska make Ketchikan an intriguing vacation destination.
 Learn Native crafts at the Totem Heritage Center or explore the city’s more recent history of miners, fishermen and miscreants who gave the town its colorful reputation.
 Step outside the city boundaries into the Tongass National Forest to explore 17 million acres of rainforest.

-Tucked along the Canadian border, the Lake Champlain Islands invite slowing down to a more leisurely pace, making it an ideal vacation getaway.
-Check out a log cabin built in 1783, or follow the Champlain Coast Wine Trail to Snow Farm Winery, the state’s first vineyard.
+Tucked along the Canadian border, the Lake Champlain Islands invite you to slow down to a more leisurely pace, making it an ideal vacation getaway.
+Check out a log cabin built in 1783 and follow the Champlain Coast Wine Trail to Snow Farm Winery, the state’s first vineyard.
 Take a close look at rocks protruding from the surface on Isle La Motte.
 Known as Chazy Reef, it contains fossils from the oldest reef on the planet.

 Lake Louise, Alberta